 Table 6.
-Estimated changes in proportion of annual rainfall contributing to groundwater recharge between precipitation character described by K&G IDF and by Updated IDF.
-Storm-based rainfall is for a 4-hour, 2-year design storm developed from each of the IDF relationships
+Estimated Changes in Proportion of Annual Rainfall Contributing to Groundwater Recharge between Precipitation Character Described by

+K&G IDF and by Updated IDF

+Note: Storm-based rainfall is for a 4-h, 2-year design storm developed from each of the IDF relationships.